wangdong8500/dog-breed-classification/README.md

 4. Donwload the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
 Place it in the repo, at location `path/to/dog-project/bottleneck_features`.

+In order to use the Resnet50 bottleneck features, you also need to download at https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogResnet50Data.npz and place under the bottleneck_features folder.

 5. (Optional) __If you plan to install TensorFlow with GPU support on your local machine__, follow [the guide](https://www.tensorflow.org/install/) to install the necessary NVIDIA software on your system.
 If you are using an EC2 GPU instance, you can skip this step.

 6. (Optional) **If you are running the project on your local machine (and not using AWS)**, create (and activate) a new environment.